 By Leocadia Bongben

-One key message from the World Wide Fund for Nature’s flagship publication, the Living Planet Report, launched on October 10, 2024, is that if nothing is done in the next five years, the planet will reach a point of no return.
+One significant message from the World Wide Fund for Nature’s flagship publication, the Living Planet Report, released on October 10, 2024, is that if nothing is done within the next five years, the earth will approach a critical point.

 In its 15th edition, the scientific report, prepared in partnership with another NGO, ZSL, Zoological Society of London, provides environment experts with a perception and results of scientific analysis.

-Speaking to journalists during the traditional event dubbed Café Science, an initiative of the Cameroon Association of Science Journalists and Communicators, SciLife, Alain Bernard Ononino, WWF National Director highlighted that biodiversity loss and climate change and two major perceptions from the report.
+Alain Bernard Ononino, WWF National Director, spoke to journalists during the traditional event Café Science, an initiative of the Cameroon Association of Science Journalists and Communicators, SciLife.
+He highlighted biodiversity loss and climate change as two major perceptions from the report.

 The report highlights three key messages

-The first is that the planet is in peril because scientific evidence shows a decline of 73% of wildlife populations that have been followed for more than 50 years, between 1970 and 2020.
+The first is that the planet is in peril because scientific evidence shows a 73% decrease in wildlife populations followed for more than 50 years, between 1970 and 2020.
 The research followed 5,496 animal species, namely mammals, reptiles, fish, amphibians, and birds—a representative sample—to arrive at a 73% decline.

 Monitoring fauna allows WWF and ZSL scientists to give a percentage of decline every two years the report is produced, which indicates a downward trend.
-Two years ago, there was a 68% decline, and now there is a 73% decline.
+Two years ago, there was a 68% decline, and now there is a 73% drop in the wildlife population.
 Two years ago, there was a 5% decline.
-If nothing is done, in the next five years, a decline of more than 90% will be reached, which is the point of no return.
+If nothing is done in five years, more than 90% of the wildlife population will be lost, which is the point of no return.

 The decline in Africa is around 76%, a little above the average; compared to other continents, Africa is in the middle.
 There are continents where the situation is already much worse, such as Latin America and the Caribbean, which are at a 95% decline.
 A continent in a relatively better situation is the Asian Pacific, which is at around 60%.